-Adopt and operationalize the recommendations in the "Prioritizing Equity: Charting a course for a more inclusive and representative federation" initiative to advance the priorities of all equity focused standing committees, ad hoc committees and groups within FPSE.
-Strategic review of the current FPSE purposes, principles & values; operating procedures & policies; bargaining goals; training; committees & representation; staff representative capacity; education, labour & community organization partnerships, with recommendations for the 2022 AGM.
+- Operationalize the recommendations in the "Prioritizing Equity: Charting a course for a more inclusive and representative federation" initiative to advance the priorities of all equity focused standing committees, ad hoc committees, and groups within FPSE. - Complete the strategic review of the current FPSE constitution & values.

-Advocacy & Policy Development Road Map
+Ongoing Policy Development Road Map